Skip to content

 git clone

-The git clone is used to create a copy of an existing repository into a new directory.
+The git clone command is used to create a copy of an existing repository into a new directory.
 Also, it is used to create remote-tracking branches for each branch in the cloned repository.
 It is one of the most common commands allowing users to obtain a development copy of an existing central repository.

 git config